webOSArchive/webos-docs/docs/online.md

 The built-in web browser is dated, and has some limitations, but with a little help, there's still a lot you can do online!

+## Set Date and Time

+Believe it or not, this is a critical step!
+Web encryption requires a reasonable delta from UTC (Coordinated Universal Time) time or you'll end up with errors and failures.
+Use the built-in Settings app to set the date, time and time zone manually.
+Optionally, you can [sync the time with a network server](timesync.md) once you're online.

 ## Updating Certificates

 The root certificates used to establish trust on the Internet are out-of-date in webOS and need to be updated.
 Fortunately, the community has made it really easy to solve this problem!